tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 console.log(addNumbers(2, 3));
 ```

 Here is an example.
-You see in the function definition it actually has "a" and "b" between its
+You see in the function definition it actually has `a` and `b` between its
 parenthesis.
 This indicates that they are parameters necessary to run the function, as the
 function's output depends on them.
-In most cases, "a" and "b" as names is terrible as they
+In most cases, `a` and `b` as names is terrible as they
 are not descriptive, but we can almost get away with it here thanks to TypeScript specifying
 that they are numbers.
 Short names like this or "x, y, z" and such could be common if it were
 involved in a program or library that uses many mathematical equations.
 It may be common notation
 in those circumstances as well, so these could be good use cases.
 Most times though, you want to
 use descriptive names.
-In this case using "number1" or "first" may seem redundant or not help much.
+In this case using `number1` or `first` may seem redundant or not help much.
-In general, I would try to avoid names with numbers like "number1", due to the numbers possibly
+In general, I would try to avoid names with numbers like `number1`, due to the numbers possibly
 being confused as numbers.
-In some cases the 1 may resemble the letter "l" very closely.
+In some cases the `1` may resemble the letter "l" very closely.

 So with the 2 and the 3 passed into add numbers the function will look like this when it runs: